RahuRabh/Cuvette-Notes-App/README.md

 ## Features

 - **Create Groups**: Users can create groups for their notes.
 A popup will open up to create a new group, and users can choose a color for the group.
-Clicking outside the popup will close it.
+On clicking create button the popup will be closed.

 - **Add Notes**: Users can add notes to a particular group.
 The note creation date and time will be displayed alongside the note.